When you put your sales and marketing plan together, will it include a strategy for generating referrals? If it does, it’s the exception to the rule.

 If your goal is to generate more sales, and you only have a limited marketing budget to work with, you need to book onto our September workshop; ‘How to Get More Referrals for Your Business’ presented by Graham Carson and Amy Russell of Inca Accountants.

 What Will You Learn?

-Graham will explain why you need to take a proactive approach to referrals rather than simply wait for them to come to you.
-He’ll share the secrets of how Inca successfully generates referrals from a range of sources including customers, networking contacts, strategic partners and through social media.
+Graham and Amy will explain why you need to take a proactive approach to referrals rather than simply wait for them to come to you.
+They’ll share the secrets of how Inca successfully generates referrals from a range of sources including customers, networking contacts, strategic partners and through social media.

 By the end of this workshop, you will: